VisionResearchBlog/gaze-audio-threshold/README.md

 # gaze-audio-threshold
-Experimental Gaze-contingent software for estimating auditory detection and discrimination thresholds This is part of ongoing research funded by EU's Marie Curie Initiative LanPercept https://www.ntnu.edu/lanpercept
+Experimental Gaze-contingent software for estimating auditory detection and discrimination thresholds

+This is part of research funded by EU's Marie Curie Initiative LanPercept https://www.ntnu.edu/lanpercept

+Please consult ReadMe.txt for use instructions.
+StartConditioningExps.m is used to run the experiment, and along with LoadContants.m, SetCalibParams.m they form the 3 main files to edit for various parameters, paths, and setting up conditions.

-The code contained here is available for research purposes only and is described in more detail via (Wilson, Sullivan, Saldana in Preparation, 2017)
+The code contained here is available for research purposes only and is described in more detail via (Sullivan,Wilson, and Saldana, submitted 2017)

 Copyright Wilson & Sullivan 2016, (Seville, Spain / Stockholm, Sweden)